PAXSTORE/paxstore-3rd-app-android-sdk/docs/CloudMsg APIs.md

 ### 2.Understand the four actions that the receiver will receive.
 ##### 1.1.
 ACTION_NOTIFY_DATA_MESSAGE_RECEIVED:
-For this action you can get three part of data, title of the notification, content of the notification, jsonString sent to terminal that you can do logic with.
+For this action you can get three types of data, title of the notification, content of the notification, jsonString sent to terminal that you can do logic with.
 ##### 1.2.
 ACTION_DATA_MESSAGE_RECEIVED：
 Only jsonString you will receive.
 ##### 1.3.
 ACTION_NOTIFICATION_MESSAGE_RECEIVED: